 That said, unfortunately, many people can only travel in the summer – students, teachers, parents in particular.
 If you’ve gotta be here, how can you make the best of it?
 While I don’t go outside between 10am and 8pm, you’re going to have to if you want to see anything!

 You will be surprised to learn that most museums in Florence do not have airconditioning.
 Surely that’s not good for 500 year old paintings, you say.
 Indeed.
-The Uffizi is slowly but surely renovating its most important rooms, like the new Botticelli rooms in 2016 and the new Leonardo room in July 2018, so in these cases there is mild a/c involved.
+The Uffizi is slowly but surely renovating its most important rooms, like the new Botticelli rooms in 2016 and the new Leonardo room in July 2018, and by now the air con is actually quite good.
 Paintings are monitored for humidity but I’m not sure how they are kept safe in the heat!
-However, they’ve gone through it every year for 500 years… Places like the Bargello and the Accademia do not have a/c systems, though you can go right when they open and that makes it pretty enjoyable.
+However, they’ve gone through it every year for 500 years… Places like the Bargello and the Accademia do not have a/c systems, though the Bargello is pretty enjoyable first thing in the.

 This is where it is clever to visit the newer museums in town: both the new Museo degli Innocenti and the expanded Opera del Duomo Museum have brilliantly curated collections and all the modern comforts.